KHSDTC/Hackathon_Spring2019/index.md

 ## For whom is this Hackathon intended?

-The Hackathon is suitable for anyone who regularly uses or wishes to regularly use coding for their research, regardless of their level of expertise with programming.
+The Hackathon is suitable for anyone at King's, including undergraduate and postgraduate students, Post-Docs and PIs, who regularly use or wish to regularly use coding for their research, regardless of their level of expertise with programming.

 ## Hackathon format